Ngaio Health

 For many decades, most back pain was explained through a structural lens — especially problems with the discs between your vertebrae.
 This approach became popular in the 1930s and shaped the way back pain was diagnosed and treated for much of the 20th century.
 If an MRI showed a disc bulge or degeneration, it was often assumed to be the cause of pain — prompting surgery in many cases.

 In recent years, though, research has shown that these changes are surprisingly common — even in people without pain.
-This doesn’t mean structure doesn’t matter, far from it, but it means we now take a more balanced view.
+This doesn’t mean that structural and aging changes don’t matter, far from it, but it means we now take a more balanced view.

 On this page, we’ll take a closer look at how the structure of the lower back changes over time — to help you understand what might be happening in your own body, especially if you've been told you have a “degenerating disc” or “wear and tear.”
 These are common age-related changes, not necessarily signs of dysfunction — and even when they do contribute to pain, they often respond well to the right kind of support.